Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">5/14/2024</td>
+<td align="center">5/15/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G9DUE04GN/immortality-and-the-three-brothers">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G7PU4781X/donkey">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Ouken's past is revealed as his desire to become stronger and put an end to<br>his father's cruel reign is recounted.
-Over the course of the hard-fought war against the<br>Gigantes, the prince distinguishes himself by his conduct, until one fateful day.</p>
+<p align="center">Chigiri, Kunigami, and Reo's team fully utilizes each other's weapons of speed, physique, and eyes<br>for tactics.
+On the contrary, Isagi's team struggles due to the lack of coordination.
+Through<br>observing and analyzing the opponent's combinations and his teammates' individual play, Isagi discovers a new<br>way to use his weapon and evolve himself one step further.
+And the tide of<br>ego in this game triggers others to evolve.</p>
 </td>
 </tr>
 </table>